Chainguard & Iron Bank Imaging¶

 -

-ORA score: 80% or greater.
+Overall Risk Assessment score: 80% or greater.

 If an Iron Bank container does not initially satisfy the security requirements, you may be required to select a different image.
 Containers that do not meet this threshold might still be approved after being reviewed by the Game Warden Security team.